Choosing An Instrument

 Cons:

 Second-hand pianos can be purchased at many music stores, usually starting at around $3,500.
-I recommend this option, as these pianos often come with a warranty.
 New acoustic pianos typically start at about $5,000.

 Digital Pianos

-Digital pianos replicate the sound and feel of acoustic pianos through electronic means.
-They use sampled sounds and weighted keys to mimic the touch and response of traditional pianos.
-Weighted keys are designed to feel like a piano and require as much pressure to press the key down, simulating the hammer action in a traditional piano.
+Digital pianos use sampled sounds and weighted keys to mimic the feel and sound of an acoustic piano.
+Weighted keys are designed to feel like a piano and require similar pressure to press, helping students develop the fine motor control and touch they need.

 Pros:

-Integration with digital devices for recording and educational purposes
+• Integration with digital devices for educational purposes

 Cons: